 Contrary to popular opinion, oils are NOT health foods.
-Oils are the pure, liquid fat which has been extracted or pressed from olives, corn, coconuts, peanuts, seeds and other whole foods.
+Oils are 100% pure, liquid fat which has been extracted or pressed from olives, corn, coconuts, peanuts, seeds, other whole foods and fish.

 Because one tablespoon of oil contains 120 calories and 14 grams of fat – including saturated fat – just 3 TBS/day equates to gaining roughly 3 pounds per month.
 Added fats are just that – FAT.
-No bulk, no fiber, no vital nutrients.
+Oils contain no bulk, no fiber, and no vital nutrients.
 Yet we sauté with it, fry with it, bake with it, top our salads with it, dip our bread into it, and eat a ton of processed foods which are loaded with it.